AG-jpg/bamba/Narrative.md

 ## Level 6 NPC:
 Commercial fishing forces many penguin species to compete for the fish.
 The practice also leads to accidental capture and drowning in fishing nets.

+## Level 7 NPC:
+Rapid ice loss in the Arctic causes seal pups to be prematurely separated from their mothers.
+This and the inability to build dens for protection leads to high pup mortality.